cenkersisman/CEYD-A/README.md

 ### What is my token for my account ?
 Please login <a href="https://beta.ceyd-a.com/">https://beta.ceyd-a.com/</a> .
 After login, you will see your username and token info as well as your current quota.
 Your login information is the same as your CEYD-A account.
-You can take free support from https://ceyd-a.net/
+You can take free support from https://en.ceyd-a.com
+## Offline Library
+For offline usage, you may use CEYD Java library in your code project.
+CEYD Java library is referenced at: [Using CEYD-A Services in Java Projects](https://en.ceyd-a.com/en/2020/08/java-projelerinde-ceyd-a-hizmetlerini-kullanmak/)

 ## How can I create my own custom commands ?
 Commands can be created freely at: